Daisy von Scherler Mayer

-Life and career
+Early life

-Mayer is the daughter of actress Sasha von Scherler (1934–2000) and Paul Avila Mayer (1928–2009).
-Through her father, she was a grandchild of American screenwriter Edwin Justus Mayer, and through her mother, she was a grandchild of Prussian aristocrat Baron Walram Voystingus Albert Alexander von Schoeler.
+Mayer is the daughter of actress Sasha Von Scherler (born Alexandra-Xenia Elizabeth Anne Marie Fiesola von Schoeler, 1934–2000) and Paul Avila Mayer (1928–2009).
+She was a grandchild of American screenwriter Edwin Justus Mayer.

+Career

 After contributing to the New York Shakespeare Festival as a teen, von Scherler Mayer graduated from Wesleyan University with a degree in theater and history.
 Her experience with theater served as a foundation for her career as a director, where she applied her understanding of stage acting to her work for the screen.
 Upon graduating from Wesleyan, von Scherler Mayer directed contemporary interpretations of classic plays such as Euripides' Electra, and William Shakespeare's The Tempest and Two Gentlemen of Verona.

-Von Scherler Mayer's feature-film directing debut was the 1995 film Party Girl.
-She also co-wrote the film, which starred Parker Posey and von Scherler Mayer's mother, with her partner Harry Birckmayer.
+Von Scherler Mayer's feature-film directing debut was the 1995 film Party Girl, which starred Parker Posey and von Scherler Mayer's mother, Sasha.
+Von Scherler Mayer co-wrote the film with her partner, Harry Birckmayer.
 The success of the film led to a television series starring Christine Taylor.
+In 2023, Party Girl had a restoration and theatrical re-release.

 Since Party Girl, von Scherler Mayer has been writing and directing films as well as directing television productions.
 She directed Madeline, a 1998 film based on Ludwig Bemelmans' famous children's books about the adventures of a young redhaired French girl.
 Madeline starred Frances McDormand, Nigel Hawthorne, and Hatty Jones as Madeline.
+Her recent television projects have included such television series as Halt and Catch Fire, Yellowjackets, The Walking Dead, and The Marvelous Mrs. Maisel, among others.

+Personal life

 Von Scherler Mayer is married to film composer David Carbonara, with whom she has two daughters.